Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

+In the previous subsection, a typical example for boundary structures of AKSZ sigma models was presented.
+In this subsection, we discuss the general theory in $n+1$ dimensions.

-We discuss general boundary structures of AKSZ theories in $n+1$ dimensions.
-Assume that $X$ is a manifold in $n+1$ dimensions with boundaries, $\partial X \neq \emptyset$.
-Let $\calM$ be a QP manifold of degree $n$.
-Then the AKSZ construction defines a topological sigma model on $\Map(T[1]X, \calM)$.
-Then boundary conditions for $\partial X$ must be consistent with a QP structure.
+Assume that $X$ is an ($n+1$)-dimensional manifold with boundary, $\partial X \neq \emptyset$.
+Let $\calM$ be a QP-manifold of degree $n$.
+Then, by the AKSZ construction, a topological sigma model on $\Map(T[1]X, \calM)$ can be constructed.
+The boundary conditions on $\partial X$ must be consistent with the QP-structure.